 Hostage Negotiator Job Description

-When a potential crime scene involves hostages, law enforcement officials typically call trained negotiators to communicate with the captors.
+Hostage negotiators are law enforcement officials trained in bargaining with one or more captors for the release of people held against their will.
+They are predominantly employed by larger police departments and government agencies, like the Federal Bureau of Investigations (FBI).
 The duties of these negotiators include defusing the tension of the situation, communicating with captors in a way that is neither judgmental nor threatening, bargaining with them for the release of the hostages and/or buying time for more resources to arrive on the scene if reinforcements are needed.
-Negotiators, who typically work in teams, also work to safely remove the hostage taker from the situation.
+Negotiators, who typically work in teams, also work to safely remove the hostages from the situation.

-Most hostage negotiators have accumulated prior experience serving as police officers or federal agents in other roles and capacities.
+Most hostage negotiators have accumulated prior experience serving as a police officer or a federal agent in other roles and capacities.
 The minimum education requirement for aspiring police officers who have served in the military with no record of dishonorable discharge is a high school diploma or GED.
 Those with no military service could be required to have earned at least sixty college credits.

 Aspiring hostage negotiators who plan to work for government agencies, such as the FBI, need to hold at least a bachelor's degree from an accredited college or university.
 They also need to meet age and physical fitness requirements, in addition to obtaining a specific amount of work experience prior to applying.